Distance Restricted Manipulation in Voting: Discussion and Future Work

-We have proposed a new model, called stable manipulation, of incorporating manipulator's uncertainty about others' preferences.
-Intuitively, in our model, unlike existing models in literature, the manipulator's uncertainty is distributed over the whole preference of other voters.
-We show that the stable manipulation problem usually admits polynomial time algorithm for single manipulator with a prominent exception of Copeland$^\alpha$ for $\alpha\in[0,1]$.
-We finally show, through simulation, that the probability of a random profile being stably manipulable drops drastically with slight increase of manipulator's uncertainty.
-Hence restricting information of any voter about the preferences of the others seems quite effective in hindering manipulation.
+We have proposed a new model of incorporating manipulators' uncertainty about the non-manipulators' preferences through distance restrictions.
+Intuitively, in our model, the manipulators' uncertainty is distributed over the whole preference of other voters unlike many existing models in literature.
+We have studied the complexity of manipulation under two settings - one where we demand a robust manipulating vote, and another where we investigate the possibility of manipulation.